sebassem/myBlog/content/english/blogs/posts/Start-Stop-V2.markdown

 <!--more-->

 The cloud gives you infinite scale and scalability, and with this great amount of scale, comes the responsibility and the need for better cost management.
 Running virtual machines 24/7 if not needed can incur unnecessary costs on your bill, examples would be testing/development machines or services that need to be run on-demand or seasonally for specific tasks.
-In Azure, you can use different methods to solve this issue but today i will examine a redefined built-in solution that can help automate the starting and stopping of virtual machines across your environment based on different criteria.
+In Azure, you can use different methods to solve this issue but today I will examine a redefined built-in solution that can help automate the starting and stopping of virtual machines across your environment based on different criteria.

 ## Start/stop V1
 When V1 of this solution was first introduced, it relied on Azure Automation and Log Analytics.
-The new version now uses Azure Functions and Logic Apps instead, it still provieds the same capabilities but using newer technologies in Azure.
+The new version now uses Azure Functions and Logic Apps instead, it still provides the same capabilities but using newer technologies in Azure.

 ![V1](https://images.seifbassem.com/images/Posts/Start-Stop-V2/19.jpg)